manolo20/hc_technical_cop/README.md

 Proposed Agenda:

-1. Introduction of new members - round table
+1. Round table

+    Where do you work?

-    What programming software do you use?
+    What programming software do you use at work?

     What are you interested in learning through this community of practice?

-    Are you currently working on a data science project?
-If yes, please give a brief explanation of your project.

 2. Purpose and structure of the technical community of practice